Order-based Structure Learning without Score Equivalence: Introduction

-There is a rapidly growing literature on the identifiability conditions for structure learning~\citep{shimizu2006linear, hoyer2008nonlinear, peters2011identifiability, peters2014identifiability, drton2017structure, glymour2019review}.
+There is a rapidly growing literature on the identifiability conditions for structure learning~\citep{shimizu2006linear, hoyer2008nonlinear, peters2011identifiability, peters2014identifiability, strieder2021confidence, drton2017structure, glymour2019review}.
 In particular, two deterministic search algorithms have been proposed recently for structure learning with equal error variances~\citep{ghoshal2018learning,chen2019causal}, and they are shown to be advantageous in terms of computational cost and scale well to high-dimensional data.
 But to our knowledge, the corresponding Bayesian theory and methodology is largely underdeveloped.
 Aiming to fill this gap, we formulate an empirical Bayes model under the equal variance assumption and obtain a posterior score that distinguishes between Markov equivalent DAGs.
-We prove a strong selection consistency result for our model, which shows that the posterior probability of the true DAG tends to one in probability under mild high-dimensional conditions, providing a theoretical guarantee for Bayesian structure learning with identifiability conditions.
-We note that the posterior score derived from our model is ``non-decomposable'' (see Remark~\ref{rmk:decomp}), which is expected since, under the equal variance assumption, the marginal likelihood of a DAG model should depend on how close the residual variances of the $p$ nodes are to each other.
-This poses new computational challenges and again makes our method very different from the existing Bayesian literature, where decomposable scores are almost always used because the ``decomposability'' enables one to evaluate the posterior probability of a DAG by ``local'' calculations at each node.
+We prove a strong selection consistency result for our model, which shows that the posterior probability of the true DAG tends to one in probability under mild high-dimensional conditions.
+In particular, while our prior distribution encodes the equal variance constraint, the consistency result holds under a weaker assumption known as the minimum-trace condition~\citep{aragam2019globally}.
+Further, we extend the consistency result to cases where errors follow sub-Gaussian distributions, which include more interesting settings such as mixed discrete-Gaussian DAG models.

+The posterior score derived from our model is non-decomposable (see Remark~\ref{rmk:decomp}), which is expected since, under the equal variance assumption, the marginal likelihood of a DAG model should depend on how close the residual variances of the $p$ nodes are to each other.
+This poses new computational challenges and again makes our method very different from the existing Bayesian literature, where decomposable scores are almost always used because the decomposability enables one to evaluate the posterior probability of a DAG by local calculations at each node~\citep{chickering2002learning}.